About us

 Organization

 Each group is coordinated by a principal investigator (PI) and, since some groups have members originating from both IST and FCUL, a co-PI is also appointed if deemed necessary.
 It is also advisable that a young IDI (a junior or post-doc investigator) is assigned to shadow the PI, in order to generate fruitful inputs across the experience/age gap.
 Designation of young researchers to shadow PIs at different levels will develop their project management skills by highlighting the importance of judiciously using financial and human resources.
 These skills are considered very important in view of future employment.
 Young researchers will be more enthusiastically engaged in the CQE project by gaining recognition for their contribution, and awareness that their views matter and can effect change.
+CQE currently comprises 387 members, including 178 integrated researchers with PhD (IDIs).
+Such numbers require CQE to be structured around several research groups.
+Therefore, the 178 IDIs of CQE have been assigned to eleven research groups.

 The eleven groups are quite diverse in the number of IDIs (ranging from 8 to 27) and reflect the scientific interests of their members, their capacity to share resources and their will to be managed by a common structure.
 Thus, the organization of CQE can be understood as a strongly bound network of eleven groups, supported by the principle that such cooperative structure is both robust and easily adaptable to new challenges.
 In this setting, each group has the freedom to pursue its own scientific endeavors and achieve the highest possible recognition in its field of expertise.
 Nonetheless, every time an interdisciplinary challenge is faced by CQE, the network can quickly respond and the groups with the necessary expertise are called upon to address the problem.
 Moreover, it is noteworthy that the internal structure of each group is also quite diverse and versatile, from groups with a more hierarchical structure to others that can be seen as a set of independent sub-groups or individuals under a common scientific umbrella.